digitallawyer/openlegaldictionary/_definitions/intangible-froperty.md

 title: Intangible Froperty
 permalink: "/definitions/intangible-froperty.html"
-body: Used chief-ly in the law of taxation, this term means such property as has no intrinsic and marketable value, but ls merely the representa-tive or evldence of value, such as certificates of stock, bonds, promissory notes, and franchises.
+body: Used chief-ly in the law of taxation, this term means such property as has no intrinsic and marketable value, but is merely the representa-tive or evldence of value, such as certificates of stock, bonds, promissory notes, and franchises.
 See western Union Tel.
 Co. v.
 Nor-man (C. C.) 77 Fed.
 26
 published_at: '2018-07-07'